Parameterized splitting theorems and bifurcations for potential operators: Bifurcations for potential operators of Banach-Hilbert regular functionals

 \section{Bifurcations for potential operators of Banach-Hilbert regular functionals}

-In this section we shall generalize partial results in last three sections to potential operators of Banach-Hilbert regular functionals on Banach spaces.
-Different from ones in previous and next sections, these bifurcation theorems are on Banach (rather than Hilbert) spaces.
-There exist a few splitting theorems for Banach-Hilbert regular functionals in the literature (though they were expressed with different terminologies), for example, \cite[Theorem~1.2]{BoBu}, \cite[Theorem~2.5]{JM} and \cite[p.436, Theorem~1]{DiHiTr} (and \cite[Theorem~1.4]{Tr1} for the special nondegenerate case).
+The aim of this section is to generalize partial results in last three sections to potential operators of Banach-Hilbert regular functionals on Banach spaces.
+Different from bifurcation results in previous sections, these bifurcation theorems are on Banach (rather than Hilbert) spaces.
+There exist a few splitting theorems for Banach-Hilbert regular functionals in the literature (though they were expressed with different terminologies), for example, \cite[Theorem~1.2]{BoBu}, \cite[Theorem~2.5]{JM} and \cite[p.
+436, Theorem~1]{DiHiTr} (and \cite[Theorem~1.4]{Tr1} for the special nondegenerate case).
 The latter required functionals to be of class $C^3$.
 Though \cite[Theorem~2.5]{JM} seems to need less conditions, we choose the setting of \cite{BoBu} since proving parameterized versions of \cite[Theorem~1.2]{BoBu} can be more directly obtained from the original one, see Appendix~\ref{app:B}.
-Actually, it is not hard to deduce a parameterized version of \cite[Theorem~2.5]{JM} after proving the corresponding form of nondegenerate case of it by slightly more troublesome arguments.
-On the other hand, from the application views to bifurcations for quasi-linear elliptic systems in Section~\ref{sec:BifE}, bifurcation theories developed with these splitting theorems give almost same results.
+Actually, it is not hard to deduce a parameterized version of \cite[Theorem~2.5]{JM} after the corresponding form of nondegenerate case of it is proved by slightly more troublesome arguments.
+On the other hand, in view of applications to bifurcations for quasi-linear elliptic systems in Part~\ref{par:BifE}, there is no big differences for results obtained by bifurcation theories on the basis of these splitting theorems.